 Each individual is unique in how well we digest our food.
 Some simply do not have the enzymes to digest certain foods.
 Celiac's Disease or Lactose intolerance is the classic example.
 It is a huge misnomer that these people are the only ones with food intolerances.
 Everyone has some degree of food intolerance.
-Food intolerance leads to improper digestion which leads to food particles that putrefy in the GI tract and cause toxicity and inflammation.
-When people stop eating these foods or food combinations, they feel better
+Food intolerance leads to improper digestion and assimilation and this is due to food particles that putrefy in the GI tract and cause toxicity and inflammation.
+When people stop eating these foods or food combinations, they have less symptoms and feel better.

 What happens when I eat foods I cannot digest (food intolerance)?

 These partially digested materials create toxins in the gastrointestinal tract which causes damage and burdens the liver and immune system.
 If these foods are eaten often, the result can lead to chronic disease.

 Often patients report multiple symptoms such as headaches, constipation, diarrhea, migraines, irritable bowel syndrome, aches and pains, weight issues, depression, insomnia, asthma, anxiety, ADHD, chronic fatigue syndrome, arthritis, eczema, PMS.

 Other symptoms include reactions that can range from sneezing, coughing, mild itching, to less noticeable chronic reactions that can lead to a variety of health issues.
 Regardless, these partially digested materials weigh heavily on our immune system, leave toxic residue in our gastrointestinal tract that causes disease in the body.